persakiss/Pagepilling.js-Demonstration-Function-Component-/README.md

 This is a demonstration of how to use [pagepiling.js](https://alvarotrigo.com/pagePiling/) within the React App to achieve full page parallax scroll in your site.

+Original by @am-chourasia.
+All I've did was change from class component (and ComponentDidMount) to functional component (and useEffect).

 ### For preview, run the following script:

 - `npm install` : Install the npm dependencies